AusClimateService/npcp/README.md

 This repository contains code and information relating to the National Partnership for Climate Projections (NPCP) bias correction intercomparison project.

-Phase 1 of the intercomparison is now complete.
+Phase 1 of the intercomparison is now complete - you can read the technical report [here](https://github.com/AusClimateService/npcp/blob/master/reports/phase1/phase1_report.md).

 There might be an opportunity for a second phase of the intercomparison.
 Ideas for that phase are being collected at https://github.com/AusClimateService/npcp/issues/3.